ErnestoTersluijsen/OpenCV-Algorithm-WOR/README.md

 # Instalatiehandleiding OpenCV Opdracht

-Dit Cmake project is gecompileerd in Clion maar is ook getest in Eclipse.
+Dit Cmake project was geschreven in Clion maar compilatie is ook getest in Eclipse.

 ### Dependencies